tomleigh/tomleigh/README.md

 <h3>Tom Leigh</h3>

-<h4>🎓 Education</h4>
-Tom is currently in his third year of university, studying a Bachelor of Advanced Computing and Bachelor of Commerce at the University of Sydney, with majors in computer science and finance.
+Hi!
+I’m Tom.
+I am currently in my fourth year of university, studying a Bachelor of Advanced Computing and Bachelor of Commerce at the University of Sydney, with majors in computer science and finance.

 <h4>👨‍💻 Professional Work</h4>
-His professional experience to date includes development of a cross-platform (iOS and Android) student goal app 'voyage', with key features including peer-to-peer messaging through Firebase, push-notifications through Node.js, and cloud data storage in Google Cloud.
+My professional experience to date includes development of a cross-platform (iOS and Android) mobile application in C#, in which I proudly developed features including peer-to-peer messaging, push-notifications, and cloud data storage.

-<br/><br/>
-Furthermore, Tom has also completed work in website development, design and optimisation.
-Utilising technologies including HTML, CSS and Javascript.
-This role provided Tom with experience in integrating new software into the existing company CRM, in which he learned the HubL templating language to allow company designers drag-and-drop the modular website elements he created.
+Furthermore, I have also worked professionally in website development, design, and SEO to create the aschoolfortomorrow.com website.
+I achieved Google Lighthouse scores of 100% for best practices, and 99% for desktop performance.

-<h4>✏️ Personal Projects</h4>
+<h4>✏️ Personal Projects & Interests</h4>
-Tom's personal projects express his passion for technology, where he has created multiple 3D mobile applications from self-taught software skills in C#.
-In these projects, Tom has achieved over 57,400 accumulative downloads, with a global audience including the UK, France, Germany, and Canada.
+My passion for technology extends beyond a professional scope – in which I have explored personal projects in mobile development, cloud computing, AI and more.
+I am incredibly proud to have created multiple 3D mobile applications from self-taught software skills, achieving over 57,400 accumulative downloads from a global audience.

+My personal interests include guitar, surfing, and travel.
+I love living an active lifestyle and have recently had the opportunity to climb Everest Base Camp and summit Kala Patthar in the Himalayas.

+Thanks for viewing my GitHub profile and I warmly invite you to reach out if you would like to know anything more about me.

 <h4>🏆 Achievements</h4>
 <ul>